 A dream destination for any wildlife enthusiast, the Galapagos Islands are magical.
 Dedicated a UNESCO area of Outstanding Universal Value, the islands have a dynamic abundance of endemic animals.
 Best of all, the Galapagos wildlife does not have an inherent fear of humans.
 You can get incredibly close, which makes photographing these beautiful creatures very easy.

 We went to the Galapagos in the shoulder season of October.
 The weather was perfect and allowed us relatively comfortable access to the land and water.
 Plus, it was the ideal time to see mating and nesting animals and birds.

 Get to Know Galapagos Wildlife: Land Animals

-Making their way back from near extinction, 10 of the original 15 subspecies survive today.
-Largely with the help of conservation efforts.
+Making their way back from near extinction, twelve of the original fifteen subspecies survive today, largely with the help of conservation efforts.

 Galapagos Land Iguana

 Probably the most interesting example of Galapagos wildlife evolution are the iguanas.
 There are two types of iguana, marine and land.
 Each have multiple species variations.